mikkohei13/havistin2/readme.md

 - Reloading with inotify, see https://docs.gunicorn.org/en/stable/settings.html

 ## Ideas

+- Ruutulomake
+   - link to map
+- Chart with record per day (B, C, D) from each obs system & total.
+- Geographic center of observations, day by day, on a xy-chart with Finnish border

 - One grid observation count or breeding index graph
 - Better debug https://trstringer.com/python-flask-debug-docker-compose/